 If you’re looking for more Scottish ridge walks, you should also check out Aonach Eagach and An Teallach.

 6. The Arran Coastal Way: Best Coastal Hike in Scotland

-The Arran Coastal Way takes hikers around the entire circumference of Arran, over a distance of 105km.
+The Arran Coastal Way is one of the best coastal walks in Scotland.
+It takes hikers around the entire circumference of Arran, over a distance of 105km.
 It’s an excellent way to get fully acquainted with the entire island of Arran.

 Most people complete the entire thing in anything from 4-7 days.

 If you don’t want to tackle this hike over multiple days and you’d rather just attack a single stretch in one day, the part from Sannox to Lochranza (or vice versa) is 15.5 km / 9.3 miles, and many locals say it’s the best bit.

 Arran is known as ‘Scotland in miniature’, as it’s a diminutive little microcosm of everything that people love about the nation.
 The island has jagged mountains, serene beaches, craggy outcrops, friendly deer, remote homes, tiny villages, charming towns, smiling locals, crumbling homes and plenty more.